U.S. Senate rejects a bid to overhaul how military handles sexual assault

-(This corrected version of the March 6 Washington story, fixes details of McCaskill-Ayotte bill in eighth paragraph)
+(This version of the story corrects details of McCaskill-Ayotte bill in the 8th paragraph.
+The story was first filed on March 6)

 By Patricia Zengerle